Last Updated on

 [The] Handcrafted cover is made with a waterproof top panel & premium upholstery fabrics, which makes cleaning a breezeBrentwood Home

 Brentwood Home has gone a long way in bringing transparency to the world of mattresses, but to us this seems like a missed opportunity.
 What exactly are, “premium upholstery fabrics?”

 We wanted to know more, so we started digging around and found this:

 “The crib mattresses are made waterproof with a polyester fabric coated in food-grade polyolefin.”Brentwood Home Help Center

 The fact that we had to dig for the info is probably one of our main criticisms of this mattress.
 And it honestly made us a bit skeptical of polyolefin.

 What are Polyelfins?
 (And Are They Safe?)

 Polyolefin is a plastic and a fibre commonly used in activewear and other textiles, plastic shrink wrap, milk carton coatings, crates, food bottles, toys, carpet fibres, insulation, electronics, and more.
 Notably, the are also used in conventional diapers.
-They are derived from fossil fuels, and pretty much ubiquitous in our lives.
+Like PET plastics, they are derived from fossil fuels, and pretty much ubiquitous in our lives.